iossifovlab/snakeobjects/documentation/tutorial.rst

 executable (``chmod +x call_denovo.py``.
 The only quality this implementation has is that it is short.
 Otherwise, it is a poorly coded (although not impossible, it will be a challenge for one to understand it), and performs poorly.
 But it would do for the purposes of the tutorial.
-The ones of you who actually care about finding *de novo* variants should improve implementation substantially or, even better, replace it all together with a 'proper' de novo caller.
+Those of you who actually care about finding *de novo* variants should improve this implementation substantially or, even better, replace it all together with a 'proper' de novo caller.